 Once you complete your challenge you will receive a bespoke medal and Paw Runner dog bandana.

 We have a Paw Runner Pack community Facebook group where people motivate each other to get active, post pictures of themselves with their pooches in action, offer advice and focus on positivity.

-Running was first introduced to me as a way to lose weight, but also accidentally became an escape from the demands of a stressful business.
-It empowered me with a strong, positive mindset and helped me to effectively deal with any difficult challenges along the way.
+Running was first introduced to me as a way to lose weight, but also accidentally became escapism from the demands of a stressful business.
+It empowered me with a positive and strong mindset to help effectively deal with any difficult challenges along the way.

 My best fur buddies, Barney, Poppy and I would put our best paws forward and run around the local woods.
-Not only did I see a positive change within myself both physically and mentally, but also my dogs.
+Not only was a positive change seen within me both physically and mentally, but also in my dogs.